CVE-2023-20250: Stack-based Buffer Overflow in Cisco Cisco Small Business RV Series Router Firmware

 Technical Summary

 CVE-2023-20250 is a stack-based buffer overflow vulnerability found in the web-based management interface of Cisco Small Business RV Series routers, specifically models RV110W, RV130, RV130W, and RV215W.
-The root cause is improper validation of crafted requests sent to the router's web interface, which allows an attacker with valid administrator credentials to trigger a buffer overflow condition.
-This overflow can be exploited to execute arbitrary code with root privileges on the affected device, potentially compromising the router's confidentiality and integrity.
-The vulnerability affects a wide range of firmware versions from 1.0.0.2 through 1.3.1.7, indicating a long-standing issue across multiple releases.
-Exploitation requires network access to the management interface and valid admin credentials, but no user interaction is needed beyond that.
-The CVSS v3.1 score is 6.5 (medium severity) with vector AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:N, reflecting network attack vector, low attack complexity, high privileges required, no user interaction, unchanged scope, and high impact on confidentiality and integrity but no impact on availability.
-No public exploits or active exploitation have been reported yet.
-The vulnerability poses a significant risk because successful exploitation grants root-level control, enabling attackers to manipulate network traffic, exfiltrate sensitive data, or pivot to internal networks.
+The vulnerability arises from improper validation of requests sent to the router's web interface, allowing an attacker who has authenticated with valid administrator credentials to send specially crafted requests that overflow a stack buffer.
+This overflow enables the attacker to execute arbitrary code with root privileges on the affected device.
+The flaw affects a broad range of firmware versions, from early releases like 1.0.0.2 up to 1.3.1.7.
+Exploitation requires network access to the management interface and valid admin credentials, but no additional user interaction is needed.
+The vulnerability could allow attackers to take full control of the router, potentially leading to interception or manipulation of network traffic, disruption of network services, or use of the device as a foothold for further attacks within an organization's network.
+Cisco has published the vulnerability with a CVSS v3.1 score of 6.5, indicating medium severity, reflecting the requirement for high privileges (admin credentials) but the significant impact of root-level code execution.
+No public exploits or active exploitation in the wild have been reported to date.
+The vulnerability underscores the importance of securing administrative access and timely patching of network infrastructure devices.

 Potential Impact